Financial Intermediation In Banking

 Section 1: Introduction to the Monetary Financial System

-• Describing what the monetary financial system is and its role in banking.
+• Describe what the monetary-financial system is and what its role is in banking.

 • Defining financial intermediation.